-School Immersion in Spain – 15-18 years – 1 month to 1 academic year
+School Immersion in Spain – 15-18 years – 1 trimester to 1 academic year

 Our school programme in Spain offers an enriching international experience for motivated participants who are not beginners in Spanish and are aged between 15 and 18.
 Experience a unique language stay by studying for 1 or 2 months, a term, a semester or an academic year in a Spanish colegio (secondary school), while sharing the life of your host family.